The 4 Major Dietary Fats

-Some studies say to limit your fat while others encourage you to increase your fat.
-In my nutrition practice fat ratios depend on the individual needs.
-Certain patients may need to increase or decrease their weight and body fat, while others need to work towards improving their lipid panel, or need the support of a short term Keto diet to lower glucose levels and promote weight loss.
+Some studies say to limit your fat, while others encourage you to increase your fat.
+In my nutrition practice, fat ratios depend on individual needs.
+Certain individuals may need to increase or decrease their weight and body fat, while others need to work towards improving their lipid panel.

-Dietary Fats are essential to provide your body energy.
-They also:
+Dietary fats are essential to provide your body with energy.

-- Assist in nutrient absorption of A, D, E, and K and the proper use of proteins
+- Assist in the nutrient absorption of A, D, E, and K and the proper use of proteins.

 Unrefined coconut oil, MCT oil, free-range eggs, pasture butter, Ghee (clarified butter), and dark chocolate.
 With dark chocolate the higher the percentage cocoa the better.
 I love my dark chocolate frozen and have a square or two most nights after dinner.
 Yum!